GSA/digitalgov.gov/content/guides/site-scanning/_index.md

 ## Access the data directly

-All scan data can be accessed through the [Site Scanning API](https://open.gsa.gov/api/spotlight-api/).
-An exhaustive gallery of data links can also be found on the [Spotlight website's data page](https://federalist-05e4f538-b6c2-49a0-a38c-262ad093ad6d.app.cloud.gov/site/18f/spotlight-ui/data).
+All scan data can be accessed through the [Site Scanning API](https://open.gsa.gov/api/site-scanning-api/).
+A gallery of data links can also be found on the [data page](download-the-data/).

 ## Learn more about the program, the scans, and the underlying data